Cameron Young Betting Profile: The Sentry - PGA TOUR

 Young's Recent Performances

-- Young has made the weekend and finished in the top 20 on the leaderboard twice over his last five appearances.
+- Young has finished in the top 20 in two of his last five tournaments.

 - Young has finished with a better-than-average score in two of his last five tournaments.

-- He has an average score relative to par of -8 in his last five events.
+- He has an average score relative to par of -8 in his last five appearances.

-- Off the tee, Cameron Young has averaged 310.0 yards in his past five tournaments.
+- In terms of driving distance, Cameron Young has averaged 310.0 yards in his past five starts.

 - Young is averaging 1.025 in terms of Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, Young is averaging 0.433 Strokes Gained: Total.
+- Young is averaging 0.433 Strokes Gained: Total in his past five tournaments.

 Young's Advanced Stats and Rankings